webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 Whereas the collection summary can help describe the collection at a glance, the long-form description lets you add details that can help contextualize the collection and its contents.

 To write a description, select _Add Description_ from the **About** tab or choose _Edit Description_ from the _Actions_ menu.
-Description scan be written in plain text or [GitHub-style Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+The description supports basic text formatting like headings, bold and italicized text, lists, and links.

 If the collection is shareable, the description will be made public in **About This Collection**.